rafauga/rafauga.github.io/_posts/2025-10-12-Oradi_fyrir.md

 > Some are calling for striking Gaza with a nuclear bomb.
 Can you imagine that?
 And many other Israeli officials are using Nazi discourse and Nazi language, talking about Palestinians as savages and animals that need to be exterminated and that Gaza needs to be turned into a parking lot.
 This is what we are dealing with.
 We are dealing with a systematic, structural, colonial attempt to annihilate and exterminate the Palestinians, with the aid and support of the West and American tax money.

 Hann lýsir þessu af þekkingu, en það er hefð fyrir því í okkar vestræna menntaheimi að taka ekki mark á Palestínumönnum, sem eru þeir sem hafa mestu þekkinguna á síonisma.
-Meira má lesa hér af viðtalinu sem var tekið 10. október: https://www.democracynow.org/2023/10/10/refaat_alareer_gaza_israel_bombing
+Meira má lesa hér af viðtalinu sem var tekið 10. október, [Refaat Alareer in Gaza: Israel’s “Barbaric” Bombardment Is Part of Ethnic Cleansing Campaign](https://www.democracynow.org/2023/10/10/refaat_alareer_gaza_israel_bombing)

 Fleiri palestínskir fræðimenn vöruðu við því sem kom á Al-Jazeera.
 Við vitum jú að málfrelsi gengur út á að vestrænt fólk innan hæfilega viðtekins ramma skoðanna fær að tjá sig í okkar miðlum. Þess vegna komu þessar raddir ekki fram nema á Al-Jazeera eða „óhefðbundnum miðlum“ (t.d.
 Democracy Now).
 Hér eru nokkrar viðvaranir: